OpenTermsArchive/engine/docs/doc-contributing-terms.md

-      "fetch": "The URL where the document can be found", "executeClientScripts": "A boolean to execute client-side JavaScript loaded by the document before accessing the content, in case the DOM modifications are needed to access the content; defaults to false (fetch HTML only)", "filter": "An array of service specific filter function names", "remove": "A CSS selector, a range selector or an array of selectors that target the noise parts of the document that has to be removed.
+      "fetch": "The URL where the document can be found", "executeClientScripts": "A boolean to execute client-side JavaScript loaded by the document before accessing the content, in case the DOM modifications are needed to access the content; defaults to false (fetch HTML only)", "filter": "An array of service specific filter function names", "remove": "A CSS selector, a range selector or an array of selectors that target the insignificant parts of the document that has to be removed.
 Useful to remove parts that are inside the selected parts", "select": "A CSS selector, a range selector or an array of selectors that target the meaningful parts of the document, excluding elements such as headers, footers and navigation"
     }
   }